-Is it really worth going to Kelimutu National Park to see the tri-colored crater lakes?
-That’s the question I asked everyone after arriving in Flores Island.
-After all, these lakes aren’t the easiest to get to and it’s quite the trek from Komodo National Park (as that’s where I was headed).
+Is it really worth going to Kelimutu National Park to see the tri-colored Kelimutu crater lakes?
+That’s the question I kept asking myself when I first arrived in Flores Island, Indonesia.

-Mount Kelimutu is located to the east of Flores Island in the East Nusa Tenggara province, Indonesia.
-It’s a dormant volcano sitting at 1 639m with 3 lakes at its peak.
+Mount Kelimutu is a dormant volcano sitting at 1 639m with 3 lakes at its peak.

 How to get to Kelimutu National Park in Indonesia

-To get to Moni, you can either rent a scooter, take a private vehicle or hop on a public bus from Ende which only costs 35 000 IDR ($2).
+To get to Moni from Ende, you can either rent a scooter, take a private vehicle or hop on a public bus from Ende which only costs 35 000 IDR ($2).

 How to get to Kelimutu National Park from Moni

 Once in Moni, you need drive 11km to Kelimutu National Park.

 The easiest way to do this is by hiring a scooter for the day which will cost 125 000 IDR ($8).
 This allows you to enjoy Mount Kelimutu at your own pace and explore the rice paddies that surround the villages thereafter.